lebathang/lebathang/README.md

 - 🏡 I live in a small city in Việt Nam 🇻🇳 👈 🏙️
 - 🌡️ and the weather in vietnam is very hot ☀ 🔥
 - 💯	I'm very happy when you read my profile but I don't think my frofile is professtion 🙄
-- 💬 i hope you will like my profile 👍
+- 💬 this is the first time i create a repository i hope you will like my profile 👍
 - ❤️	thank you so much for reading it ❤️